Those ol’ new town blues

 Looking at the existing landscape can provide that jumping off point for planners.
 And while this is true for Ebbsfleet too, with development working with an existing lake and the chalk cliffs formed for the quarry, the Development Corporation also faces a much more prosaic challenge: before the body was created, planning permission was already granted to a number of ‘volume’ house builders – the likes of Taylor Wimpey and Bovis Homes – to build out 12,000 homes without the overarching plan the development corporation provides.

 Geography, however, is just one part of the puzzle.
-“Really a sense of place is about people, and activity and what’s happening somewhere,” says Katy Lock, a chartered town planner and communications director of the Town & Country Planning Association, a charity that was originally founded by Howard in 1899 to promote his ideas.
+“Really a sense of place is about people, and activity and what’s happening somewhere,” says Katy Lock, a chartered town planner and Director of Communities of the Town & Country Planning Association, a charity that was originally founded by Howard in 1899 to promote his ideas.

 “Creating a sense of place in a new development is a mixture of physical design cues that make a place look unique, but more importantly, the activities and creating that sense of community, right from the beginning with the earliest population,” she explains.